dantasfiles/dantasfiles.github.io/_posts/2025-01-27-princeton-cs-sp25.md

 ### [←Fall '24](https://dantasfiles.com/2024/09/03/princeton-cs-fa24.html)

+This is an unofficial list of books that are recommended in Spring 2025 computer science classes at Princeton\
 The books marked with a ✨ are ones I’ve been interested enough in to read at length

 | Freshman level | |